openaq/openaq-api/README.md

 Second, find or create a bucket to store the query outputs.
 This example uses `aws-athena-query-results`.

-Then set the following variables before starting the API server (given your database has the name `openaq_realtime`:
+Then set the following variables before starting the API server, given your database has the name `fetches` and your measurements table is `fetches_realtime`:

 ```bash
 export ATHENA_FETCHES_TABLE=fetches.fetches_realtime